Dr. Guru Has Announced Consultations For Chronic Back Pain Relief At Cardiff Bay Hospital

 The session will also have a discussion on the various treatments and pain management therapies.
-Dr. Guru says,ï¿1⁄2 Resting, ice, and taking over-the-counter pain relievers are recommended for lower back pain to improve.
+Dr. Guru says,” Resting, ice, and taking over-the-counter pain relievers are recommended for lower back pain to improve.
 You can begin returning to your regular activities after a few days of rest.
-Being active can help you heal by increasing blood flow to the areaï¿1⁄2.
+Being active can help you heal by increasing blood flow to the area”.

 Dr Guru believes in providing a solution using a holistic approach and follows the bio-psychosocial model of pain management.
 This combinational approached has worked for almost all of his patients.
 Though the medicine and the course of treatment might differ for every individual who has a back pain, but the results are amazing.
 Many research projects have been led and involved by Dr. Guru, who has also published numerous articles related to back and neck pain in medical journals that are peer-reviewed.
 To get an appointment for this special session of consultation or to know more about the services like medicolegal reporting Cardiff South Wales visit